austinf615alt/ticket-lifecycle/README.md

 </p>
 <p>

-- Simulated end-user ticket submission by logging into the osTicket end-user portal as **Karen** and submitting a new ticket reporting that the **entire mobile/online banking system was down**, affecting all customers and internal users.
+- Simulated end-user ticket submission by logging into the osTicket end-user portal as **Karen** and submitting a new ticket reporting that the **entire mobile/online banking system was down**, affecting all customers and internal users at the branch.

 </p>
 <br />